Welcome to True North Climbing!

 When lead climbing, the climber brings up their own rope and clips it into carabiners attached to bolts in the wall as they progress upward.
 Minimizing risk while lead climbing requires significant climbing experience and knowledge.

-If you have been climbing for a year or more and want to challenge yourself, consider taking our lead climbing course.
+If you have been climbing for a year or more, can climb 5.10- with ease, and you and a partner want to challenge yourselves, consider taking our lead climbing course.
 See our front desk staff for details.

 Things to Bring

-Bring a water bottle, as we don’t sell packaged water.
-There is a water fountain for you to fill up on H2O.
+- Bring a water bottle, as we don’t sell packaged water.
+There is a water fountain for you to fill up.

-Bring a lock to secure your valuables.
-We also have locks for sale if you need.
+- Bring a lock to secure your valuables.
+We also have basic key locks for sale ($5).